A 3D Templating Study on Restoring Hip Biomechanics with Cemented Femoral Hip Implants

 Aiming for a 5 mm medialized rotation center was more difficult to achieve with both stems (mean distance stem rotation center to anatomic rotation center, Stem 1: 1.38±1.63 mm, Stem 2: 3.61±2.73 mm).
 Stem 1 allowed the restoration of the rotation center within 5 mm of the medialized rotation center in 29/30 cases (max.
 8.09 mm), whereas Stem 2 achieved this in only 25/30 cases (max.
 11.15 mm).

 Professor Scheerlinck and his coworkers concluded that although both stem systems allowed the restoration of hip biomechanics accurately in most cases, Stem 1 was superior to Stem 2 for achieving both anatomic and medialized rotation centers.
-This could be explained by the wider range of implant sizes available in Stem 1 versus Stem 2 (18 versus 12) and that Stem 1 was a so-called 'undersized stem', offering more freedom to correct version.
+This could be explained by the wider range of implant sizes available in Stem 1 versus Stem 2 (18 versus 12) and that Stem 1 was a so-called 'undersized stem,' offering more freedom to the correct version.

 They also found that both stems had difficulties achieving a medialized center of rotation.
 In some cases, differences between aimed and planned rotation centers were close to 1 cm, which might negatively impact the clinical outcome.